 This program is designed to serve students planning to enter the business data processing field and those already employed who need specialized skills required by the computing industry.
 This curriculum is not designed to transfer to a four-year institution; however, some courses will transfer.
-Consult the catalog of the transfer institution and the Alabama Transfer Guide at https://alabamatransfers.com/.
+Consult the catalog of the transfer institution and the STARS Transfer Guide at http://stars.troy.edu.
 Students must have a "C" average or better in all CIS courses credited toward the degree and a 2.0 cumulative grade point average in all courses attempted at the College.